 Summer Reading Program

 Miami welcomes new students to its engaged community of learners through the Summer Reading Program.
-In this important tradition, now 32 years old, we underline those activities we value most as a community: critical engagement with ideas; close interaction among faculty, staff, and students; and reading, listening, reflecting, talking, and learning as characteristics of active, responsible citizenship.
+In this important tradition, now 34 years old, we underline those activities we value most as a community: critical engagement with ideas; close interaction among faculty, staff, and students; and reading, listening, reflecting, talking, and learning as characteristics of active, responsible citizenship.
 As students' introduction to the types of dialogues they will engage in here with other learners, the summer reading program asks students to read a book during the summer and to return to campus in August prepared to discuss it with their fellow students and others in breakout sessions that immediately follow the Convocation ceremony.

 Become a Discussion Facilitator

 Volunteer faculty and staff discussion facilitators play a critical role in making the post-Convocation ceremony discussions meaningful experiences for our new students.
 As a discussion facilitator, you will be provided a copy of the book and paired with a Residential Advisor to co-facilitate a discussion group of approximately 25 students.
-We are currently accepting facilitator sign-up forms.

-You will be invited to attend a facilitator meeting the day before Convocation, where the author will discuss the book and answer questions.
-Convocation 2013 will be held on Friday, August 23 at 9:00 AM in the South Residential Quad.
+Convocation 2015 will be held on Friday, August 21, at 9:00 am.
 Discussion groups will assemble immediately following the Convocation ceremony.
 Please head to your assigned room directly from Convocation.